 The ability to pay for Facebook ads in Naira officially began in March 2017, with the help of the third party payment processor PayU.

 Using PayU To Pay For Facebook Ads In Nigeria

-As at the time of this post, only Visa and Master debit Cards can be used to make payment on PayU.
+As at the time of this post, you can only Visa and Master debit Cards to make payment on PayU.

 In the past, Nigerians who needed Facebook advertising solutions for their businesses only had one option.
 They could only use the conventional dollar Facebook ad account to run ads.

-Despite its usefulness, running ads proved rather difficult for many as there were a series of non-budgeted spending due to unmeasured ad spend rates.
-Some Nigerians often ended up being indebted to the social media platform because their cards got rejected.
+Despite its usefulness, running ads proved rather difficult for many as there were a series of unplanned expenses due to unmeasured ad spend rates.
+Some Nigerians ended up being indebted to the social media platform because their cards got rejected.

 I created this post to help business owners who want to run ads but need a Facebook Ad account that accepts naira payments.